boazbk/tcs/lec_19_cryptography.md

 >_"Human ingenuity cannot concoct a cipher which human ingenuity cannot resolve."_, Edgar Allen Poe, 1841

->_"I hope my handwriting, etc. do not give the impression I am just a crank or circle-squarer....  a logical way to classify enciphering processes is by the way in which the computation [of key recovery attack]... increases with increasing length of the key.
-This is at best exponential and at worst probably at most a relatively small power of [the key length]...
+>_"I hope my handwriting, etc. do not give the impression I am just a crank or circle-squarer....
 The significance of this conjecture [that certain encryption schemes are exponentially secure against key recovery attacks] .. is that it is  quite feasible to design ciphers that are effectively unbreakable. "_, John Nash, [letter to the NSA](https://www.nsa.gov/news-features/declassified-documents/nash-letters/assets/files/nash_letters1.pdf), 1955.

 >_"“Perfect Secrecy” is defined by requiring of a system that after a cryptogram is intercepted by the enemy the a posteriori